 Savage will make his regular season debut when Alabama opens the 2009 season against Virginia Tech in the Georgia Dome in Atlanta on September 5.

-2 Responses to “Savage replaces Stabler” Subscribe
+2 thoughts on “Savage replaces Stabler”